Episcopal Church Women at St. John’s

 Up to 1 in 5 residents of Pinellas County go hungry every day.
 In an effort to help alleviate this need, St. John’s is part of the Meals of Hope collaboration of six Episcopal churches in the Clearwater deanery that has been working to organize food packing events with volunteers from the churches and other community organizations.
 Using an assembly line system developed by Naples-based Meals of Hope (meals-of-hope.org), and gathering together hundreds of participants of all ages, the packing takes only a few hours on a Saturday morning and yields an impressive quantity of nutritious family-size servings of mac and cheese.

-On April 18, 2015, the third annual food pack drew 200 volunteers to pack 83,000 meals.
+On March 10 2018, the sixth annual food pack drew 150 volunteers to pack 83,000 meals of oatmeal and cinnamon.
 It took place at the warehouse of the county’s largest food bank, run by Religious Community Services, where most of the food packed was distributed.
-On Feb.
-2, the project also presented a Hunger Awareness Forum with a panel of speakers on the front lines of dealing with hunger in Pinellas.

 For more information, contact the church office.

 The Fellowship Committee plans the events for the coming year and we also provide coffee hour following the Sunday, 10am service.
 We sponsor the Mass on the Grass picnics along with all the other fun events throughout the year.
 This offers an opportunity for our congregation to come together for fun, fellowship and always great food!